betterscientificsoftware/bssw.io/Articles/Blog/2022-02-sc21-correctness-workshop.md

 Before the Correctness workshop, the community did not have a specific venue to discuss important topics about the correctness of scientific software.
-Some discussions occurred during the presentation of technical papers at the SC conference; however, usually, such discussions emerged in the context of other paper presentations, which were not necessarily related to correctness.
+Some discussions occurred during the presentation of technical papers at the SC conference; however, such discussions most often emerged in the context of papers which were not related to correctness.
 The workshop has served as a venue to bring together the community and enable such discussions in a dedicated forum.